-New Toe
+New Toe Styles

-Styles

 as in an attractive model in dark green and maize.
-These new Countrysiders, with their up-to-the-minute fashion features-including the kidney-shaped toepiece-are likely to retain their popularity with our teenagers.

-Fashion these days is as apparent in male footwear as in women's, and this collection offered both square and chisel toe in its stylings-and here again colour is an essential fashion feature.
+These new Countrysiders, the autumn footwear presentations. with their up-to-the-minute fashion features-including the kidney-shaped from CWS factories I noted a number of toepiece-are likely to retain their interesting models with the newer square popularity with our teenagers.
+Fashion these days is as apparent in Another new style feature is the winemale footwear as in women's, and this collection offered both square and chisel toe in its stylings-and here again colour is an essential fashion feature.
 Interesting to see our men breaking away from those traditional browns and blacks into more interesting shades-as